janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About
 I am a Ph.D. student in Computer Science at [University of Minnesota (UMN)](https://twin-cities.umn.edu/).
 Prior to this, I received my MS and BS in Computing Science from [Simon Fraser University (SFU)](https://www.sfu.ca/), and a BS in Materials Science & Engineering from [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
 My research interests lie in machine learning, with a focus on robust tinyML and spatio-temporal AI.
-I am particularly excited about AI for scientific discovery and creating elegant (i.e., simple yet effective) solutions that can learn with little to no supervision and generalize to unseen data.
+I am particularly excited about AI for scientific discovery and creating elegant (i.e., simple yet effective) solutions that can learn with minimal supervision while generalizing to unseen data.

 <span style="color:red"> **I'm always open to collaboration!
 Feel free to contact me.** </span>